Be a force for good: Green Dot at CMU

-Bystander training takes an in-depth approach to teaching active bystander intervention skills, as well as addressing strategies to proactively shift our campus norms.
-The bystander training is 3 hours for staff/faculty and 5 hours for students.
-Many ask what are the main differences between the Overview Talk and Bystander training.The bystander training contains a few elements not covered in the overview talk: warning signs of power-based personal violence, how to determine if intervening is necessary in an unclear situation, and how to talk to others about bystander intervention.
-This training requires a minimum of 15 participants.
+This session is an in-depth approach to teaching active bystander intervention skills, as well as addressing strategies to proactively shift campus norms.
+This training includes warning signs of power-based personal violence, how to determine if intervening is necessary in an unclear situation and how to talk to others about bystander intervention.

 Below are a number of resources to help you stay engaged by doing proactive green dots.